 the recent High Court ruling on the RE curriculum

-- The BHA is continuing to campaign against the establishment of new Faith Schools, particularly by the back door of initial academy status.
-See the BHA website for further information.
+- The Humanists UK is continuing to campaign against the establishment of new Faith Schools, particularly by the back door of initial academy status.
+See the Humanists UK website for further information.
 In June 2013 they helped to launch a new campaign called the Fair Admissions Campaign.
 The Campaign is focused on eliminating religious selection in state-funded school admissions and the religious, ethnic and social segregation it causes.